 A real estate brokerage may be your agent - if you have clearly established an agency relationship with that REALTOR® with a representation agreement.
 But often, you may assume such an obligation exists when it does not.

-REALTORS® believe it is important that the people they work with understand when an agency relationship exists and when it does not - and understand what it means.
+REALTORS® believe it's important the people they work with understand when an agency relationship exists and when it does not - and understand what it means.

 When a real estate brokerage represents a Seller, it must do what is best for the Seller of a property.